AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

 ## Add [!DNL Products]

-To add a product to GenStudio for Performance Marketers, you can [upload a product guide](#add-product-via-upload) or [manually create a product](#manually-add-product) by selecting guidelines and entering your product details.
+To add a product, [upload a product guide](#add-product-via-upload) or [manually create a product](#manually-add-product) by selecting guidelines and entering your product details.

 In the left navigation area, click **[!DNL Products]**.
 In the _[!DNL Products]_ panel, select **Add product**.

-You can add [!DNL Products] in GenStudio for Performance Marketers to specify individual product focus areas when creating content. <!-- Add Rename, display, reposition functionality -->
+You can add [!DNL Products] in GenStudio for Performance Marketing to specify individual product focus areas when creating content. <!-- Add Rename, display, reposition functionality -->

 See [[!DNL Products]](products.md).

 ### Add product via upload

-You can upload your own product documents to populate new products in GenStudio for Performance Marketers.
+You can upload product documents to populate new products.

 See [[!DNL Products]](/help/user-guide/guidelines/products.md).